Tonevanda/Compilers/README.md

 ## Extra Elements

-Our project has in place 2 optimizations:
+Our project has in place 3 optimizations:

-- Constant Propagation
+- Constant Propagation, by manipulating the AST
-- Constant Folding
+- Constant Folding, by manipulating the AST
+- Instruction Selection, during the Jasmin code generation

+### AST Optimizations

 This is done using a `visitor` for each one of these optimizations that changes the `AST`, in a loop.
 When no more changes to the `AST` have been made, the loop stops.